 Unstuffed Cabbage Rolls Casserole is the same as that old favorite stuffed cabbage rolls entree you love but hate all the time and work that goes into it.
-This solves the labor problem.
 It’s an easy recipe that’s layered with cabbage, ground beef and rice in a baking dish.
 Also this is a healthy Diabetic and a Weight Watchers (7) PointsPlus recipe.
 Everyone will love this Unstuffed Cabbage Rolls Casserole.
 Maybe the traditional cabbage rolls recipe will be forgotten about after you try this.
 Makes 8 generous 1-1/2 cup servings.
 Unstuffed Cabbage Rolls Casserole will be loved by your family, friends and guests.

 8 cups shredded cabbage (about 1 large head)